skeept/dotvim/pack/bundle/opt/lh-cpp/README.md

   * an [API](doc/API.md) to build even more complex wizards and advanced features

   An exhaustive [list of all options](doc/options.md) is also available.
+  For help using this plugin for the first time, please take a look at `:h lh-cpp-first-steps`

 ### Text insertion facilities